Random Field Ising Model and Parisi-Sourlas Supersymmetry. Part II. Renormalization Group: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Gilles Tarjus and Kay Wiese for discussions of their work, to Giorgio Parisi for discussions related to App. \ref{app:tuning}, and to Connor Behan, Lorenzo Di Pietro and Johan Henriksson for discussions of nonperturbative mixing.
-We also thank Marco Meineri, Leonardo Rastelli, Aninda Sinha and Nicolas Sourlas for various useful discussions.
+We are grateful to Connor Behan, Lorenzo Di Pietro and Johan Henriksson for discussions of nonperturbative mixing.
+We also thank Edouard Br\'ezin, John Cardy, Marco Meineri, Giorgio Parisi, Leonardo Rastelli, Aninda Sinha, Nicolas Sourlas, Gilles Tarjus and Kay Wiese for various useful comments and discussions.

 This work was partially supported by the Simons Foundation grant 488655 (Simons Collaboration on the Nonperturbative Bootstrap) and by Mitsubishi Heavy Industries (MHI-ENS Chair).